Shafia-01/OpenCV-Week2/README.md

 ## Deliverables

 * `report/Report.pdf` - the comprehensive report with sources and notes.
-* `diagrams/flow_diagram.png` - put your flow diagram or screenshot here.
+* `diagrams/flow_diagram.png` - flow diagram and generated screenshots.

 ## Notes on performance